Canop/miaou/README.md

 # Contributing

 As described in [the help](http://dystroy.org/miaou/help#Technical_Stack), Miaou is mostly coded in JavaScript.
-Stuff includes node.js, PostgreSQL, OAuth2, socket.io, WebRTC, express, Bluebird, Redis, Jade, Passport.js, jQuery, sass/scss, Moment.js, SVG, Uglify-js and nginx.
+Stuff includes node.js, PostgreSQL, OAuth2, socket.io, WebRTC, express, Bluebird, Redis, Jade, Passport.js, hu.js, jQuery, sass/scss, Uglify-js and nginx.

 A [vagrant](http://www.vagrantup.com/) configuration is available to help you set up a development environment quickly.
 See more information at its [documentation](vagrant/vagrant.md).